 - Read system alerts from the Dashboard.
-See "The Dashboard Page" on page 57. - View VM, CPU, memory, and storage statistics, and reboot or shutdown the system from the System page.
-See "The System Page" on page 59. - Set preferences for the system, diagnostics, notifications (e-Alerts and SNMP configuration), and remote support (notification and access).
-System preferences include owner information and configuration values for IP address, quorum services, date and time, etc. See "The Preferences Page" on page 61. - View alerts and audit logs.
-See "The Alerts Page" on page 86 and "The Audits Page" on page 86. - Monitor, manage, and maintain resources: - PM status, storage, disks, network, and sensors: see "The Physical Machines Page" on page 87. - VM status and management tasks such as creating, importing/restoring, managing, and maintaining VMs: see "The Virtual Machines Page" on page 90. - Snapshot status and management tasks such as exporting and deleting snapshots: see "The Snapshots Page" on page 95. - Volumes, including their state, size, and storage group: see "The Volumes Page" on page 96. - Storage groups, including name, size used, size, and number of volumes: see "The Storage Groups Page" on page 97. - Networks, including state, physical interface, speed, MAC address, and network bandwidth: see "The Networks Page" on page 98.
+See "The Dashboard Page" on page 62. - View VM, CPU, memory, and storage statistics, and reboot or shutdown the system from the System page.
+See "The System Page" on page 63. - Set preferences for the system, diagnostics, notifications (e-Alerts and SNMP configuration), and remote support (notification and access); and access administrative tools that enable you to set a migration policy, create a secure connection, configure snapshots, and set other functionality.
+System preferences include owner information and configuration values for IP address, quorum services, date and time, etc. See "The Preferences Page" on page 65. - View alerts and audit logs.
+See "The Alerts Page" on page 96 and "The Audits Page" on page 97. - Monitor, manage, and maintain resources: - PM status, storage, disks, network, and sensors: see "The Physical Machines Page" on page 97. - VM status and management tasks such as creating, importing/restoring, managing, and maintaining VMs: see "The Virtual Machines Page" on page 101. - Snapshot status and management tasks such as exporting and deleting snapshots: see "The Snapshots Page" on page 106. - Volumes, including their state, size, and storage group: see "The Volumes Page" on page 106. - Storage groups, including name, size used, size, and number of volumes: see "The Storage Groups Page" on page 108.

-- Virtual CDs, including their state, name, size, and storage group: see "The Virtual CDs Page" on page 99. - Monitor and manage upgrade kits, and users and groups in the LIBRARY.
-See "The Upgrade Kits Page" on page 100 and "The Users & Groups Page" on page 100.
+- Networks, including state, physical interface, speed, MAC address, and network bandwidth: see "The Networks Page" on page 108. - Virtual CDs, including their state, name, size, and storage group: see "The Virtual CDs Page" on page 110. - Monitor and manage upgrade kits, and users and groups in the LIBRARY.
+See "The Upgrade Kits Page" on page 111 and "The Users & Groups Page" on page 111.

-"Logging on to the everRun Availability Console for the First Time" on page 51
+"Logging on to the everRun Availability Console for the First Time" on page 55

-"Logging on to the everRun Availability Console" on page 57
+"Logging on to the everRun Availability Console" on page 61